Whatever kind of dog you have, chances are you’ve struggled with how much to feed them.

 By that point, they should be about 75% of their adult size, diminishing their optimal feeding frequency.

 At around one-year-old, your dog should be ready for adult food.
-If your homemade dog food recipes include different serving sizes for puppies as opposed to adults, you’ll want to take this into account when determining the portions to give your dog.
+If your homemade dog food recipes include different serving sizes for puppies instead of adults, you’ll want to take this into account when determining the portions to give your dog.

 Serving Sizes Matter

-Just as important as your dog’s age and activity level, as well as the nutritional content of the food itself, are the serving sizes.
+Just as important as your dog’s age and activity level, as well as the nutritional content of the food itself, is the serving sizes.

-Smaller serving sizes that are more dense with nutrients are better than larger, yet less nutritious servings.
+Smaller serving sizes that are denser with nutrients are better than larger yet less nutritious servings.
 Think of a Big Mac versus a lean chicken fillet.
 One may be physically larger than the other, but you’re bound to get a more nutritious meal out of the latter than the former.

 What’s more, smaller portions also mean less strain on your dog’s digestive tract.